rspective/awesome-rating/README.md

 - **cssBaseUnselected**: a CSS class that is applied to unselected element
 - **cssValuesSelected**: a CSS class that is applied to all selected element when corresponding value is selected
 - **cssValuesUnselected**: a CSS class that is applied to all unselected element when corresponding value is selected
-- **cssHover**: a CSS class that will be applied
+- **cssHover**: a CSS class that is applied on hover
 - **cssFractional**: a CSS class applied for fractional values (it's used only when value is set programmatically and plugin allows fractional values)
 - **targetSelector**: a jQuery selector that identify the control when selected values should be applied with the use of text() and val() methods
-- **htmlBase**: a base HTML element that will be used to populate a single rating object for each value; All CSS classes will be applied to it
+- **htmlBase**: a base HTML element that is used to populate a single rating object for each value; All CSS classes will be applied to it
 - **htmlEvent**: a HTML event that is used to change the rating value
 - **applyHoverCss**: indicates whether hover CSS should be applied on hover or not
 - **readonly**: indicates whether htmlEvent should be attached to rating objects
 - **allowFractional**: indicates whether fractional values can be displayed with the use of the plugin
 - **calculateFractional**: a special method used to calculate fractional values (the difference between two elements); It should return values between 0 and 1 when current value should be treated as fractional.
 It is called with currentValue as first parameter and particular rateValue form values array as second one.
-- **eventName**: a event name that will be fired when user changes rating value
+- **eventName**: a event name that is fired when user changes rating value

 ###CSS